How Extra Virgin Olive Oil is Made

 The sixth and final step in producing extra virgin olive oil is transport.
 This can be to customers, wholesale accounts, or others.
 For us, it’s to our warehouse in the U.S. where our products will then be shipped to you!

-We hope you enjoyed this lesson on how extra virgin olive oil is made.
+We hope you enjoyed learning about how extra virgin olive oil is made.
 We truly love sharing the process of producing this amazing product that’s consumed by millions around the world every day.
 You can also watch this entire process on our Instagram.
+If you learned something new or have opinions on this topic, please leave a comment and let us know your thoughts!
+If you’re on Instagram or Facebook don’t forget to tag us and use #EXAUoliveoil so we can repost!

-Please subscribe to our monthly(-ish) newsletter below.
-We love to keep our customers and visitors up to date on our products and sales.
-Thank you for reading!
+Subscribe to our monthly(-ish) newsletter below where we keep our customers and visitors up to date on EXAU products and sales.